Turboliner: RTL

 Amtrak ordered another seven Turboliner trainsets, which were delivered between 1976 and 1977.
 These were manufactured by Rohr Industries in Chula Vista, California, and were known as RTL Turboliners.
 They were based on the earlier RTG series, but had American-style Janney couplers throughout and a different design of power car cab.
-The standard configuration of each set was five cars: power cars at either end, a food service car, and two coaches.
+The standard configuration of each set was five cars: power cars at either end (27 parlor seats and 40 coach seats respectively), a food service car (52 coach seats), and two coaches (72 seats each).
 In that configuration, each trainset could carry 264 passengers.
 At times, Amtrak operated Turboliners with an additional coach cut into the consist.
 These were the final gas turbine trainsets purchased by Amtrak; conventional diesel locomotive-hauled trains proved cheaper to operate.

 The RTL Turboliners were wider than the RTG Turboliners (10 ft versus 9 ft 5+1/2 in) to accommodate more seating.
 The floor height was raised for use on the high-level platforms of the Northeast Corridor.
 Although the RTGs continued to operate under a waiver from the regulation, the RTLs were built to meet the Federal Railroad Administration's buff strength requirement of 800000 lb.

 Third rail shoe installed on the front truck of an RTL-II car for operation into New York Penn Station.

 The RTL Turboliners were capable of third rail operation, allowing them to enter Grand Central Terminal and, later, Pennsylvania Station in New York City.
 Under third rail operation the trains were limited to 45 mph.
 As it had with the earlier RTGs in the Midwest, Amtrak set up a separate maintenance facility in Rensselaer, New York.
 This facility opened on November 30, 1977, and cost $15 million.
 As built, the RTLs carried 2560 gal of fuel, permitting an operational range of 950 mi.
 The seven trainsets cost $32 million.

 The official inaugural run of the RTLs took place on September 18–19, 1976.
 Regular service on the Empire Corridor began on September 20.
 Initially, the two trainsets were mostly confined to the New York–Albany shuttle, with a single round-trip each on Saturday and Sunday to Buffalo.
 The New York–Montreal Adirondack received Turboliners on March 1, 1977, replacing conventional equipment.
 By April 1977, Turboliners had displaced conventional equipment on most routes in upstate New York.
 Exceptions included some New York–Albany trains, as well as the long-distance Lake Shore Limited and Niagara Rainbow.
 In 1989, after 12 years of operation, the availability of the fleet was at 90%.